informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 In Chaise, comment is displayed as tooltip associated with columns.
 To change the default tooltip for the columns, the `comment` attribute can be used.

     "comment": "New comment"

+#### comment_display

+By default Chaise will display `comment` as a tooltip.
+Set this value to `inline` to show it as text or `tooltip` to show as a hover tooltip.
+This property is only supported for related tables in detailed context of `visible-foreign-keys` annotation, and is not honored in other annotations.

 #### hide_column_header